Firhouse

-Firhouse is an outer suburb of Dublin, in the county of South Dublin, in the south of the traditional County Dublin in Ireland.
+Firhouse is an outer suburb of Dublin, in the south of County Dublin, Ireland.
+It is in the local government area of South Dublin.
 It developed from a rural village by the River Dodder, with a second settlement, Upper Fir-house, nearby.
 It is just outside the M50 orbital motorway, and in the postal district of Dublin 24.
 It is adjacent to Knocklyon (with which it shares a townland), Ballycullen, and Tallaght.
 In the historic divisions of local administration, Firhouse is in the civil parish of Tallaght and the barony of Uppercross.